M66B/NetGuard/README.md

 Tethering will not work when NetGuard is enabled due to a bug in Android ([issue](https://github.com/M66B/NetGuard/issues/42)).
 Unfortunately this cannot be worked around.

-[Greenifying](https://play.google.com/store/apps/details?id=com.oasisfeng.greenify) NetGuard will result in rules not being applied when connectivity changes from Wi-Fi/mobile, screen on/off, and roaming/not roaming.

 <a name="FAQ"></a>
 Frequently Asked Questions (FAQ)
 --------------------------------